-The accompanying abridged financial statements, which comprise the abridged Balance sheets as at 31 March 2021, the abridged Revenue Accounts for the year 1 April 2020 to 31 March 2021, and related notes for the schemes mentioned in Annexure 1, of DSP Mutual Fund ('the Fund') (collectively referred to as 'the Schemes') are derived from the audited financial statements of the Schemes for the year ended 31 March 2021.
+The accompanying abridged financial statements, which comprise the abridged Balance Sheets as at 31 March 2021, the abridged Revenue Accounts for the year ended 31 March 2021, and related notes for the schemes mentioned in Annexure I, of DSP Mutual Fund ('the Fund') (collectively referred to as 'the Schemes') are derived from the audited financial statements of the Schemes for the year ended 31 March 2021.
 We expressed an unmodified audit opinion on those financial statements vide our audit report dated 16 July 2021.